Yayale Ahmed: Civil service and politics

 Ahmed joined the Bauchi State Civil Service in 1977.
 In 1982, he became deputy secretary to the state's Ministry of Animal Health and Forestry Resources, and the next year, in 1983, he became acting permanent secretary to the Ministry of Rural Development and Cooperatives.

 In 1986, he joined the federal government's civil service, holding various positions in the Ministries of Internal Affairs and of Education.
 He was a member of the 1988 Ministerial Committee on the Civil Service Reforms.

 Ahmed was appointed to the position of Head of Civil Service of the Federation on December 18, 2000, by former President Olusegun Obasanjo, who described Ahmed as "Mr Civil Servant".

 In May 2006, Yayale considered running for Governor or Bauchi State in the 2007 general election.
 According to Yahuza Bauchi, the people of Bauchi State were "clamouring for Alhaji Yayale Ahmed to assume the mantle of leadership in the state so as to consolidate the good works of Governor Adamu Mua'zu."

 President Umaru Yar'Adua appointed him to the position of Defence Minister on July 26, 2007.
 He had no military experience prior to the appointment.
 On September 8, 2008, President Umaru Yar'Adua appointed him as the Secretary to the Government of the Federation (SGF) replacing Babagana Kingibe.
 In May 2011, President Goodluck Jonathan replaced Ahmed with Senator Anyi Pius Anyim.

+On August 31, 2024, Umaru Yar'Adua became chairman of the Committee of Pro-Chancellors of Nigerian Federal Universities (CPCNFU).

+Awards and honours

+He was decorated with the national honour of Commander of the Order of the Federal Republic (CFR).